yashwanthvanama/Resume-Generator/README.md

 # Resume Generator

-A Python script to compile LaTeX resume templates into PDF format.
+A Python script to compile LaTeX files into PDF format.

 ## Prerequisites